-When a divorce occurs, the following protocol must be followed:

-- The deacon contacts the Director of Deacon Personnel.
-The spouse has the right and is encouraged to notify the Director as well. - The Director, pastor, team, or supervisor will make certain that all responsible parties are informed. - Resources for counseling will be made available to the deacon, spouse, and/or children. - Ordinarily, a six-month leave of absence will be required. - Should the deacon, after consultation with the Director, return to ministry it is anticipated that the reassignment will be to a different parish or institution of the Diocese.

-- In the event the deacon is adjudged as responsible for severely grave marital difficulties such as abuse, infidelity, pathology, criminality, etc., and/or if scandal has been caused, the Director will recommend to the Bishop inactive status or laicization. - The deacon must fulfill all financial and paternal responsibilities as required by the civil law court and must live a life in accordance with his sacramental vows to marriage and promises of Diaconate ordination.
+- 3) When a divorce occurs, the following protocol must be followed: - a.
+The deacon contacts the Director or Assistant Director of the Diaconate.
+The spouse has the right and is encouraged to notify the Director or Assistant. - b.
+The Director, pastor, team, or supervisor will make certain that all responsible parties are informed. - c.
+Resources for counseling will be made available to the deacon, spouse, and/or children. - d.
+Ordinarily, a six-month leave of absence will be required. - e.
+Should the deacon, after consultation with the Director, return to ministry it is anticipated that the reassignment will be to a different parish or institution of the Diocese. - f.
+In the event that the deacon is adjudged as responsible for severely grave marital difficulties such as abuse, infidelity, pathology, criminality, etc., and/or if scandal has been caused, the Director will recommend to the Bishop inactive status or laicization. - g.
+The deacon must fulfill all financial and paternal responsibilities as required by the civil law court, and must live a life in accordance with his sacramental vows to marriage and promises of Diaconate ordination.